 That said, sometimes it can be difficult to pick up the lingo.
 The Irish have one particular catchphrase that often baffles Americans: “What’s the craic” – Pronounced, “What’s the crack”.

 This is often mistaken as an enquiry about drugs… but its meaning is totally different.
-If an Irish person asks someone “Any craic?” they are asking if there is any gossip or they are asking how someone is feeling.
+If an Irish person asks someone “Any craic?”, they are asking if there is any gossip or they are asking how someone is feeling.

 While many believe the word to have Gaelic origins, it’s actually a Northern English and Scots word, derived from the Middle English word ‘crak’.
 The word became ‘crack’, then was assimilated into Irish in the 20th Century with the Gaelic spelling ‘Craic’, then taken back into English with the Irish spelling.

-Can you Use Bank Cards for Payments in Ireland?
+Can You Use Bank Cards for Payments in Ireland?

-Yes.
-Of course, you can.
+Absolutely!
 Ireland is one of the most modern countries in the world with Visa and Mastercard being used widely.
 Most places will also take American Express, so there is no need to take out wads of euros before departing.

 It is always wise to change a few euros before you travel, but there are other cards and apps that allow you to convert currency on the fly as and when you need it.